Animal Anatomy and Physiology

 Learning and assessment

 Students are expected to undertake extensive independent study and research to support lectures, seminars and assessments.
 Group work and group presentations form an important part of the course.
 Students will have access to specialist IT hardware and software, an on-line learning environment and reference facility.

 Students will complete a variety of assessments including examinations and tests, practical assessments, essays, presentations, reports and group work.

 The course may involve visits or lectures delivered by external speakers who will outline the work/research interests of the various organisations they represent.
-This provides an excellent opportunity to find out about both the technical issues and developments being discussed and the employment and career opportunities available in the various fields.
+This provides excellent opportunity to find out about both the technical issues and developments being discussed and the employment and career opportunities available in the various fields.

 What work experience can I get?

 There is no formal work placement on this course.
 The Academic and Vocational Skills and Industry Project modules may utilise both on and off site working environments to provide the opportunity for students to develop real practical and technical skills and help prepare them for employment in their chosen subject area, however it is the student’s responsibility to locate a place in industry in order to facilitate these modules.

 On successful completion of the course providing the Research Methods option has been successfully completed, students may apply for the final year of the BSc(Hons) Animal Behaviour and Welfare course.